 - Pluto was discovered in 1930, but it's mass wasn't known with any accuracy until 1978 when Pluto's moon Charon was discovered.
 What was it about Charon's discovery that enabled astronomers to finally determine the mass of Pluto?

 - Calculate the speed needed for the space shuttle to travel around the Earth in a circular orbit at an altitude of 350 km above the Earth's surface.

 - Calculate the period of the space shuttle at this same orbit.

-- The table below gives the orbital period in days and orbital radius in millions of meters for Jupiter's four largest satellites (named the Galilean moons in honor of their discoverer, Galileo Galilei).
-Use this data to determine the mass of Jupiter
+- The table below gives the orbital period in days and orbital radius in millions of meters for Jupiter's four largest satellites named the Galilean moons in honor of their discoverer, the Italian scientist Galileo Galilei (1564–1642).
+Use this data to determine the mass of Jupiter.